-Supervisory committee for a PhD student consists of:
+The supervisory committee for a Master's student consists of:

-- o Student's research supervisor or co-supervisors - At least two other faculty members with active appointments in the student's home program
+The student's research supervisor or co-supervisors At least one other faculty member with an active appointment in the student's home program

 A non-voting advisor may be added to the supervisory committee.
 A non-voting advisor would normally be an industry or discipline expert who does not have and would not normally be given a graduate faculty appointment.
 The non-voting advisor: